• Skip to primary navigation

 close up of squares of white chocolate slice with text overlay to create pin for Pinterest

-This easy white Christmas recipe is a no bake slice with white chocolate, crunchy rice bubbles / rice krispies, coconut, almonds and sweet dried fruit.
-It’s a delicious Christmas recipe that doesn’t require the oven to be turned on, and is alot of fun to make with kids too!
+This easy white Christmas recipe is a no bake slice made with white chocolate, crunchy rice bubbles / rice krispies, coconut, almonds and sweet dried fruit.
+It’s an easy and delicious Christmas recipe that is great fun to make with kids too!

 A batch of white Christmas slice cut into pieces scattered with coconut and dried cranberries.